SciML/Catalyst.jl/docs/src/model_simulation/examples/interactive_brusselator_simulation.md

 fig
 ```

 This plot will now update in real-time as you move the sliders, allowing for interactive exploration of the Brusselator's behavior under different conditions.
+(Note the figure above is not interactive, but for illustrative purposes to show what you should see locally.)

 ## [Adding a phase plot](@id adding_phase_plot)